pierremrtn/neat/packages/neat/README.md

 ## Generated widgets

-A collection of code generator designed to generate project's specific convenience widgets and helpers.
+A collection of code generators designed to generate project-specific convenience widgets and helpers.

-> 🚨 Make sure you have correctly installed neat_annotation, neat_generator and build_runner to use this part of the package.
+> 🚨 Make sure you have correctly installed neat_annotation, neat_generator, and build_runner to use this part of the package.

 > 🔧 This part of the package is optional.
 If you don't like it, just don't install neat_annotation and neat_generator.